-Salary and Benefits for seventeen(17) Administrative Assistant positions to be located at strategic locations along the border (9), the Austin MCB training office (2), the THP headquarters office in Austin (1), the CVE office in Corpus Christi (1), THP HQ Austin Motor Carrier Bureau to support New Entrant Coordinator and one (1) additional position to also be added at Mt.
+Salary and Benefits for seventeen (17) Administrative Assistant positions to be located at strategic locations along the border (9), the Austin MCB training office (3), the THP headquarters office in Austin (2), the CVE office in Corpus Christi (1), THP HQ Austin Motor Carrier Bureau to support New Entrant Coordinator and one (1) additional position to also be added at Mt.
 Pleasant CVE Office (1).
-(Including Overtime) Adding an additional administrative assistant at MCB to support the added staff attorney and adding one administrative assistant to the Assistant Commercial Vehicle Safety Coordinator's staff to assist with daily tasks.
+(Including Overtime)

-17 positions @ \$34,302 = \$583,134.00
+17 positions @ \$34,302 = \$583,134